Thirteen-year-old “Minnesota” Boyd has taken to Hermosa Beach and all the pretty girls there.

 The Junior Lifeguards of Hermosa Beach.

-Being one of the younger kids on the beach, Minnesota and Woods are occasionally targeted by bullies.
+As younger kids on the beach, Minnesota and Woods are occasionally targeted by bullies.
 Woods is somewhat of a wuss, and Minnesota must help him fight off the bullies.
 Minnesota is also a target because he rides around in a blue ripper BMX bike, complete with bright blue tires.
 Gradually as the days pass, Minnesota begins to make inroads with the older trainees, who offer advice and help him out.
 Eventually Minnesota’s bicycle is stolen and he is desperate to get it back.
 That leads him into interacting with a couple of the sleazier guys hanging out on the Strand (long cement beach walk) nicknamed Pots (Kane Richotte) and Pans (McCabe Gregg).
 The two tell Minnesota that they will take him to the Rock God (Peter Stormare), someone who knows everything that goes on the beach, and someone who can surely tell him where his blue ripper is.
 But there is a price to pay.
 Minnesota must go to the condo of local rock star The Yizz (Brian van Holt), race up to the top floor, and steal a potted marijuana plant from the deck.
 The fact that he is actually able to do this is a funny scene in itself.
 On delivery of the plant (or rather what is left of it), Pots and Pans make good their promise and take Minnesota to a rocky portion of the beach where he meets the so-called Sage of the Sea.
-The Rock God gives him some good advise and gives him a skateboard to use in the meantime.
+The Rock God gives him some good advice and gives him a skateboard to use in the meantime.
 And Minnesota has gained some status from his actions.

 Minnesota and Woods are the two youngest cadet lifeguards.